Historic roots and modern suburbia

 Experience comfort food at its finest from this Valley neighborhood jewel offering a fusion of scratch-made Nepalese and northern Indian cuisine.
 Creative, spice-rich and generous entrees make this spot a local favorite.
 Chicken tikka masala and lamb vindaloo get rave reviews.

 You can meander for hours through this iconic Scandinavian furniture and home décor store and still not see it all.
 From the ubiquitous BILLY bookshelves to the iconic Färgrik mugs, IKEA is all about minimal, modern design that won’t break the budget.
-Bring your gift list, grab a bag and don’t bypass the meatballs.
+Bring your idea list, grab a bag and don’t bypass the meatballs.

 This Hawaiian style takeout restaurant is new to Renton but no stranger to the Valley area.
 Their shop is small but mighty serving delicious musubi, saimin noodle soup and other island favorites.
 Wash it down with a can of POG and you’ll feel the Aloha spirit even on the rainiest Washington day.